renepickhardt/mpp-splitter/README.md

 The approach mainly follows chapter 9, 10.2 and 14.5 of the textbook.

-Other good resources are the [Lecture series](http://courses.csail.mit.edu/6.854/20/) by [David Karger](http://people.csail.mit.edu/karger/) with [lecture notes](http://courses.csail.mit.edu/6.854/current/Notes/) and more specificially [this one](http://courses.csail.mit.edu/6.854/current/Notes/n09-mincostflow.html).
+Other good resources are the [Lecture series](http://courses.csail.mit.edu/6.854/20/) by [David Karger](http://people.csail.mit.edu/karger/) with [lecture notes](http://courses.csail.mit.edu/6.854/current/Notes/) and more specifically [this one](http://courses.csail.mit.edu/6.854/current/Notes/n09-mincostflow.html).
 Finally the [relevant subset of the recorded videos can be found at this playlist](https://www.youtube.com/playlist?list=PLaRKlIqjjguDXlnJWG2T7U52iHZl8Edrcv)

 Other good resources are the [lecture notes by Dorit Hochbaum](https://hochbaum.ieor.berkeley.edu/)